olehmushka/auth-account-koa/README.md

 ### Goals

-* Cover auth-service by tests (use jest lib for it)
+* Cover all auth-service by tests
+* Add prettier to auth-service
+* Add route for swagger docs
 * Add precommit and prepush to the project
-* Add prettier to auth-service